malmgrenola/feed-us/README.md

 - As a user, I should be able to tick off items when I'm in the store so I know what I have left to find.
 - As a user, I would like to send my shopping list as an email to my fellow users, so I don't have to do all the shopping myself.

-Site screenshots is found in project folder [/wireframes](wireframes).
+Site screenshots are found in the project folder [/wireframes](wireframes).

 Site wireframes: